-Required Courses 30 cr
+Required Courses.

-ED 500 Foundations of Adult Education 3 cr.
+ED 500 Foundations of Adult Education

-ED 512 Human Capacity Building 3 cr.
+ED 512 Human Capacity Building3 cr

-ED 516 Introduction to Graduate Research 3 cr.
+ED 516 Introduction to Graduate Research 3 cr

-ED 538 Integrating Adult Development and Learning 3 cr.
+ED 538 Integrating Adult Development and Learning 3 cr

-ED 540 Emerging Technologies and Facilitation Strategies 3 cr.
+ED 540 Emerging Technologies and Facilitation Strategies 3 cr

-ED 542 Program Planning for Adults 3 cr.
+ED 542 Program Planning for Adults

-ED 559 Research and Resource Development 3 cr.
+ED 559 Research and Resource Development3 cr

-ED 563 Managing Change and Innovation 3 cr.
+ED 563 Managing Change and Innovation3 cr

-ED 570 Critical Teaching for Social Change 3 cr.
+ED 570 Critical Teaching for Social Change3 cr

-ED 631 Action Practicum 3 cr.
+ED 631 Action Practicum3 cr

 - All student candidates must successfully complete the required 30 hours with a 3.0 grade point average, with no more than 2 "C"s and no grade lower than a "C".
 See Academic Policies under the Academic Standards section in this catalog for more information. - An application for graduation is required before a completion statement is posted to the transcript.
-The application for graduation is available in MyPark in the "Registrar" link under the "Offices" tab.
+The application for graduation is available at www.park.edu/graduation.
 Students must return the completed form with the appropriate fee.
 See the Graduation Requirements section in this catalog for more information.